serwy/relmod/README.md

 ## Motivation

-The `fakemod` library allows for placing helper modules and functions in a directory and making them quickly available, with reloading if needed.
+The `relmod` library allows for placing helper modules and functions in a directory and making them quickly available, with reloading if needed.
 This helps with converting existing notebook cells into re-usable library code.

 Tests for these library functions can be developed easily along the way.

-When you're finished, you no longer need `fakemod`.
+When you're finished, you no longer need `relmod`.
 You have a readily usable Python library.
 Packaging is up to you.